matitonz/dsa.js/README.md

 ###Data Structures

 ####TODO: avl.js
-A AVL tree in Javascript
+An AVL tree in Javascript

 ####bst.js
 A simple Binary Search Tree implementation in Javascript